stefanodevenuto/os-project/README.md

 ## Index
 1. IPCs used
 2. Sinchronization of the game
-3. Positioning of the Pawns
-4. Player strategy-alghoritm for the Pawns
+3. Player strategy-alghoritm for the Pawns
-5. Movement strategy of the Pawns
+4. Movement strategy of the Pawns

 # IPCs Used